cronvel/kung-fig/doc/KFG.md

-<a name="ref.templates"></a>
+<a name="ref.template-sentences"></a>
-## Templates
+## Template Sentences

-*Templates* are useful for building scripting language on top of KFG: they are internationalizable templates, containing references, and a lot of tools to ease human language.
+*Template sentences* are useful for building scripting language on top of KFG: they are internationalizable templates, containing references, and a lot of tools to ease human language.

-When successfully parsed, it creates a [Kung-Fig Template instance](lib.md#ref.Template).
+When successfully parsed, it creates a [Kung-Fig TemplateSentence instance](lib.md#ref.TemplateSentence).

-The syntax for declaring a *template* is similar to the syntax for declaring strings:
+The syntax for declaring a *template sentence* is similar to the syntax for declaring strings:

 * for the quoted template syntax, start with `$"` and end with `"`, and follow the [quoted string rules](#ref.strings.quoted)
 * for the introduced template syntax, start with `$> ` and follow the [introduced string rules](#ref.strings.introduced)